About the course

-The first term covers core material using lectures, seminars and practical work, and aims to ensure that all students achieve the core knowledge of the principles and practice of pharmacology.
-The subjects covered include cell and receptor pharmacology, tissue and organism pharmacology, and pharmacology of the nervous system.
+The first term covers core material using lectures, tutorials and practical work, and aims to ensure that all students achieve the core knowledge of the principles and practice of pharmacology.
+The subjects covered include cell and receptor pharmacology, tissue and organ pharmacology, and pharmacology of the nervous system.
 At the end of the term, students sit a computer-based qualifying exam; passing this exam allows them to continue the course.

 At the start of the second term, students follow a short course in quantitative pharmacology, covering aspects of receptor pharmacology and pharmacokinetics.

 During the following weeks, students attend a series of lectures organised into five modules: